CGUCB/CGUCB/README.md

 ---

-🌱 Recent Graduate of the University of California, Berkeley with a degree in Data Science Honors (concentrating in Applied Math & Models) and minor in Industrial Engineering & Operations Management (IEOR).
+🌱 Recent Graduate of the University of California, Berkeley with a degree in Data Science Honors (concentrating in Applied Math & Models) and minor in Industrial Engineering & Operations Research (IEOR).
 Favorite coursework has been classes that delve into theory but have important, contemporary applications.
 I am always open to new academic papers, readings, articles, you name it!
 Feel free to send them over; let's start a conversation.

 ---